michaelnisi/troubled/data/posts/2014/serving-static-files-in-lan.md

 {
-  "title": "Static files over HTTP locally", "description": "While working on web UIs, it is often convenient to serve static files over HTTP in the local network in order to test on different devices.", "template": "article.jade",
+  "title": "Serving static files in LAN", "description": "While working on web UIs, it is often convenient to serve static files over HTTP in the local network, in order to test on different devices.", "template": "article.jade",
   "date": "2014-04-25",
   "path": "2014/04"